Electrically tunable spin qubits in strain-engineered graphene p-n junctions: Introduction

-In this work, we establish a theoretical framework for realizing controllable spin qubits in strain--engineered SLG.
+In this work, we establish a theoretical framework for realizing controllable spin qubits in strain-engineered SLG.
 Our model integrates pseudomagnetic confinement induced by local strain with tunable RSOC and Zeeman fields, enabling coherent manipulation of spin states in pristine SLG.
-We show that the qubit operation can be tuned through mechanical (bubble geometry), electrical (detuning), and magnetic (SOC and Zeeman) parameters, allowing mode--selective control within a unified device architecture.
+We show that the qubit operation can be tuned through mechanical (bubble geometry), electrical (detuning), and magnetic (SOC and Zeeman) parameters, allowing mode-selective control within a unified device architecture.
 We further analyze the resulting energy spectra and Rabi dynamics to identify distinct operational regimes, laying the groundwork for strain-based spin qubits in scalable 2D quantum platforms.

+This paper is organized as follows.
+Section~\ref{overview} introduces the theoretical model and provides an overview of the proposed spin-qubit system.
+Section~\ref{quantum_cond} presents the quantum conductance spectra, including spin-resolved effects.
+Section~\ref{detuning} analyzes the detuning spectra and the associated gap behavior.
+Section~\ref{hamil} introduces the effective four-band Hamiltonian and examines its symmetry properties.
+Section~\ref{Rabi osc} presents the Rabi oscillation map as a function of the RSOC strength.
+Section~\ref{discussion} discusses readout schemes and scalability.
+Finally, Section~\ref{conclusion} summarizes the main results.